jekkilekki/plugin-jkl-timezones/readme.md

 * [Author Page](http://www.aaronsnowberger.com/)

-A simple Timezone widget and shortcode that allows you to convert time differences and easily plan events or meetings based in other timezones relative to your own.
+A simple Timezone widget and shortcode that allows you to convert time differences and easily plan events or meetings based in other timezones.

 ##Description